-7.1.2.2 Minimum Flows in the Middle Yuba River Downstream of Our House Diversion Dam
+7.1.2.3 Minimum Flows in the Middle Yuba River Downstream of Our House Diversion Dam and Log Cabin Diversion Dam (YCWA's Proposed Condition AR1)

-Under the Proposed Project proposed Condition AR1, there would be new flow requirements for the Middle Yuba River downstream of Our House Diversion Dam.
+Under YCWA's proposed Condition AR1, there would be new flow requirements for the Middle Yuba River downstream of Our House Diversion Dam.
 The required flow will be determined based on the applicable Smartsville Hydrological Index water-year type.
-Table 7.1-2 shows the proposed monthly required flows for the Middle Yuba River downstream of Our House Diversion Dam by WY type, as included in proposed Condition AR1.
+Table 7.1-4 shows the proposed monthly required flows for the Middle Yuba River downstream of Our House Diversion Dam by WY type, as included in proposed Condition AR1.